akonring/srp/README.md

   Bear in mind that this is only a poc implementation meaning that the server does not store the user data on any persistent storage i.e. a registered user will only be authenticated if the two requests occur in the same process life cycle.

-## Server Launch
+## Server Usage
-Open a terminal a run the server
+Open a terminal and launch the server

      python srp_server.py